akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/GPO-Drive-Mapping/README.md

 # 🚀 Group Policy Drive Mapping – Automated Network Drive Deployment

-This lab demonstrates how to automate network drive mapping using Group Policy (GPO) with security group targeting in a Windows Server environment.
+In this lab, I set up automated network drive mapping using Group Policy in a Windows Server environment.

-It simulates a real-world enterprise scenario where IT administrators configure centralized access to shared resources without manual user configuration.
+The goal was to simulate how IT administrators provide users with access to shared folders without manually configuring each workstation.

+This is a common setup in enterprise environments where access needs to be consistent, controlled, and scalable.

 ---

 ## 📌 Lab Objective

-To configure a Group Policy Object (GPO) that automatically maps a shared network drive for authorized users based on Active Directory security group membership.
+The objective of this lab was to configure a Group Policy that automatically maps a shared network drive for specific users based on their security group membership.

-This approach ensures centralized, scalable, and secure access management in enterprise environments.
+This approach helps avoid manual setup on each device and ensures users get the correct access when they log in.

 ---

 ## 🧠 Real-World Scenario

-Users in the HR department require automatic access to a shared folder without manual configuration.
+I simulated a scenario where users in the HR department need access to a shared folder.

-Instead of mapping drives manually on each workstation, administrators use Group Policy to automate access control.
+Instead of mapping the drive manually on each computer, I used Group Policy to automate the process so that users get the drive automatically when they log in.

 ---